segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 - You must be using V2 of this destination.
 - You must pass in `traits.name` as this is a required field imposed by Salesforce for Account Objects.
 - You must pass `{ 'Salesforce': true }` in the `options`.
-- You must include `AccountNumber` as part of your page layout for us to be able to look up for the Account Objects via `groupId`:
+- You must include `AccountNumber` as part of your page layout for us to be able to look up for the Account Objects using `groupId`:
   - Log into your Salesforce account and go to `setup`
   - Go to `Build` > `Customize` > `Accounts` > `Page Layout`
   - Drag the `Account Number` Field to the `Account Detail`